staceybrandsma/staceybrandsma.github.io/docs/README.md

 ## Principal Data Scientist ~ Amgen
-_Principal Data Scientist - August 2024 to present_\
+_Principal Data Scientist - August 2024 to February 2025\
 _Senior Data Scientist - July 2021 to August 2024_\
 As a technical leader on the Technology Innovation Lab, I work on several projects across the company, particularly in precision medicine and pharmacovigilence.
 I am also a leader in several